MakArtKar/art/README.md

-Somr examples of parsers using python, requests and bs4
+Some examples of parsers using python, requests and bs4